-Like other metrics, it’s easy to oversimplify SaaS LTV.
+Like other metrics, it’s easy to oversimplify SaaS lifetime value.

 The resulting issues can range from minor miscommunications to flawed financial data that leads to grossly misinformed decision making.
 And, while inconsistencies and errors might go unnoticed within an organization, they won’t slip under the radar when investors—or a prospective buyer—perform due diligence.

-Indeed, it is critical for SaaS firms to understand LTV and how to use it.
+Indeed, it is critical for SaaS companies to understand lifetime value (LTV) and how to use it.

 One of the keys to this understanding is the relationship between churn and lifetime value.
-In other words, the impact of revenue leaving your business on the average value of a customer.
+In other words, the impact of revenue leaving your business on the value of an average customer.

 In this article, we’ll examine how different types of churn can influence LTV.
 You’ll see just how nuanced this metric really is, as slight variations of the LTV calculation can paint a very different picture when it comes to the value of a customer—and the profitability of your SaaS business.